 - What are the benefits vs. risks?

-- What are the limitations of magnetic resonance imaging (MR) defecography?
+- What are the limitations of MR defecography?

 Magnetic resonance imaging (MRI) is a noninvasive test doctors use to diagnose medical conditions.